Annet-Maria/Credit-Card-Default-Prediction/README.md

 ## 📈 Practical Implications & Future Work

 **Practical Implications (Business Applications):**
-* **Proactive Risk Mitigation:** Utilizing XGBoost and SHAP's sensitivity to payment delays to create an "Early Warning System."
-This allows institutions to trigger pre-emptive interventions, such as personalized payment plans, before severe delinquency occurs.
+* **Proactive Risk Mitigation:** By leveraging the predictive power of XGBoost and the interpretability of SHAP, financial institutions can establish an “Early Warning System” to detect customers showing early signs of financial distress, such as repeated payment delays.
+This enables timely interventions, including personalized repayment plans and customer support strategies, before severe delinquency or default occurs.

-* **Dynamic Credit Line Management:** Using the insights from `LIMIT_BAL` to simulate default probabilities under varying credit limits, enabling banks to dynamically adjust credit lines to maximize profitability while bounding risk exposure.
+* **Dynamic Credit Line Management:** Insights derived from features such as `LIMIT_BAL` can be used to estimate default probabilities under varying credit limit scenarios.
+This allows banks to implement dynamic credit line adjustments that optimize profitability while effectively controlling overall risk exposure.

-* **Regulatory Compliance & Fair Lending:** Leveraging SHAP to solve the "black-box" problem.
-This framework can generate legally compliant "Adverse Action Notices" that cite the exact behavioral metrics that led to a credit denial, thereby proving that decisions are based on objective financial data.
+* **Regulatory Compliance & Fair Lending:** SHAP improves transparency by addressing the “black-box” nature of advanced machine learning models.
+The framework can assist in generating legally compliant “Adverse Action Notices” by clearly identifying the financial and behavioral factors that influenced a credit decision, thereby demonstrating that lending outcomes are based on objective and explainable criteria.

 **Future Work:**
 * **Concept Drift Analysis:** Applying the XGBoost-SHAP pipeline to longitudinal datasets to evaluate the temporal stability of SHAP values across macroeconomic shifts (e.g., inflation or changing interest rates).
 * **Alternative Data Integration:** Exploring the integration of unstructured data, such as NLP applied to customer service interactions or geospatial transaction data, to further enhance the AUC.